 Add these timings to your home canning recipes:

 Blanching: Add 1 minute if you live 5,000 feet or more above sea level.

-Sterilizing jars: Boil one additional minute for each additional 1,000 feet.
+Sterilizing Jars: Boil jars an additional 1 minute for each additional 1,000 feet above sea level.